Skip to main content

 Ramp

-Spend analytics, category benchmarks, and accounting sync.
-Payout reconciliation for external programs lives in a different tool.
+Spend analytics, vendor records, AP status, procurement context, and accounting sync.
+Payout reconciliation for external programs still needs a separate ledger trail.

 Stripe Billing